Home / Dictionary / Return

 The basic formula for calculating returns

-Calculating a return is straightforward: subtract the initial cost of your investment from its current value, then divide that difference by the initial cost.
-For instance, if you invested $1,000 and now it’s worth $1,200, your return would be ($1,200 – $1,000) / $1,000 = 0.20, or 20%.
-This simple calculation provides a quick overview of how your investment is faring.
+Calculating a return is a straightforward process that involves subtracting the initial cost of your investment from its current value, and then dividing that difference by the original investment amount.
+For example, if you invested $1,000 in an asset and it is now worth $1,200, the return would be calculated as follows:

 The different types of returns